 In addition to any required public comment periods, the PDP Team may seek public comment on any item that the PDP Team notes it will benefit from further public input.
 The PDP Team does not have to seek approval from the GNSO Council to seek public comment on interim items.
 The minimum duration of a public comment period that does not concern the Initial Report is twenty (21) days.

-Each recommendation in the Final Report should be accompanied by the appropriate consensus level designation (see GNSO Working Group Guidelines for applicable standard methodology for making decisions, including consensus level designations). [include direct reference to appropriate section]
+Each recommendation in the Final Report should be accompanied by the appropriate consensus level designation (see section 3.6 - Standard Methodology for Making Decisions in the GNSO Working Group Guidelines).